NSI invites research proposal submissions that contribute to NSI’s mission and meet NSI criteria.

 - Social Innovation in SMEs (coordinator: Dr. Anita van Gils)

-We invite you to submit research projects for co-financing by NSI in the context of the four themes mentioned above.
+We invite you to submit research proposals for (co-)financing by NSI in the context of the four themes mentioned above.
+Your research proposal should meet the following two criteria:

 - project-related personnel costs (for example a PhD candidate or postdoctoral student);

-The project proposals can be submitted by means of a brief description of the project (see Format for proposals NSI).
-The board of NSI will invite the applicants to further explain the project in a meeting with two members of the NSI Board.
-The project proposals must be submitted by e-mail to NSI’s secretariat email@example.com at Ferbruary 1, 2010 at the latest.
+The project proposals are to be submitted by means of a brief description of the project according to the Format for proposals NSI 2010.
+The board of NSI will invite the applicants to further explain the project in a meeting with two board members.
+The project proposals must be submitted by e-mail to NSI’s secretariat firstname.lastname@example.org before February 1, 2011.

 For any further questions, please contact either myself or one of the other programme coordinators.